rwjblue/git-repo-info/README.md

 var info = getRepoInfo();

+info.branch               // current branch
+info.sha                  // current sha
+info.abbreviatedSha       // first 10 chars of the current sha
+info.tag                  // tag for the current sha (or `null` if no tag exists) info.lastTag              // tag for the closest tagged ancestor
+                          //   (or `null` if no ancestor is tagged) info.commitsSinceLastTag  // number of commits since the closest tagged ancestor
-info.branch         //=> will be the current branch info.sha            //=> will be the current sha info.abbreviatedSha //=> will be the first 10 chars of the current sha info.tag            //=> will be the tag for the current sha (or `null` if no tag exists) info.committer      //=> will be the committer for the current sha info.committerDate  //=> will be the commit date for the current sha info.author         //=> will be the author for the current sha info.authorDate     //=> will be the authored date for the current sha info.commitMessage  //=> will be the commit message for the current sha
+                          //   (`0` if this commit is tagged, or `Infinity` if no ancestor is tagged) info.committer            // committer for the current sha info.committerDate        // commit date for the current sha info.author               // author for the current sha info.authorDate           // authored date for the current sha info.commitMessage        // commit message for the current sha
 ```

 When called without any arguments, `git-repo-info` will automatically lookup upwards